sluke/freeChat/readme.md

 *   **Using Commands**: All special functions are implemented through commands starting with a slash `/`.
 Type `/` and press the `Tab` key to view and autocomplete all available commands.
 *   **View Help**: Type `/help` at any time within the application to see the command list.

+### New Feature: Markdown Rendering Support

+FreeChat now supports exporting sessions with rendered Markdown content.
+When you use the `/export md-rendered` command, it will generate an HTML file with properly formatted Markdown content, including bold text, italic text, code blocks, and other Markdown elements rendered in a visually appealing way.

 ### ⌨️ Command Reference

 | Command | Parameters | Description |